Chick Autry played first base and outfield in 81 major

 If the new man can hit the pill, he will be welcomed to the ranks of the local talent.
 San Francisco fans wouldn’t like to come so close to a pennant and then lose out.

-On October 15 the San Jose Mercury News reprinted a story from the Monterey Cypress about Chick’s early days in that city:
+Jose Mercury News reprinted a story from the Monterey Cypress about Chick’s early days in that city:

 Chick Autrey, now playing firstbase for the San Francisco Coast league club, was first discovered in Monterey by Harry Schaufele and Ross Sargent, former city commissioners and managers of the local club.